Trickiest questions

 The Highway Code says

-GOV.UK speed limits table: a car towing a caravan or trailer is limited to 30 mph in built-up areas, 50 mph on single carriageways, 60 mph on dual carriageways, and 60 mph on motorways.
-Towing in the right-hand (third or fourth) motorway lane is also prohibited.
+A car towing a caravan or trailer is limited to 30 mph in built-up areas in England, Scotland and Northern Ireland (20 mph in Wales since 17 September 2023), 50 mph on single carriageways, 60 mph on dual carriageways, and 60 mph on motorways.
+On a motorway with three or more lanes, a vehicle towing a trailer must not use the right-hand lane.

 Safety and your vehicle You are checking the tyres on your car before a long journey.